Alma De Groen: Biography

-Alma Margaret Mathers, born in Manawatu, grew up in Mangakino, a small township founded to serve a hydro-electric power station in the North Island of New Zealand.
+Alma Margaret Mathers, born in Manawatū, grew up in Mangakino, a small township founded to serve a hydro-electric power station in the North Island of New Zealand.
 Her earliest experience of theatre was being taken, as a high school student, to a New Zealand Players production of Saint Joan, which starred Edith Campion, the mother of Jane Campion, as Saint Joan.
 This, along with a tiny local library which contained works by Shaw and Wilde, began her interest in theatre.